longmatthewh/calUtil/README.md

 calUtil
 =======

-A small library of simple date and calendar utils.
+A small library of simple date and calendar utils using native javascript.